 Sadly, this is no longer the case, and it can be argued this never was the case.
 Getting media coverage is not simply about formulating a story and sending it out in a ‘spray and pray’ approach.

-Australia’s media landscape is contracting.
+The global media landscape is contracting.
 Big media mergers, plus media companies unable to monetise digital media platforms because readers don’t pay for news, means the media landscape must be run like a business.

 At the heart of a media business are advertisers - advertisers pay for space, either physically in a print version or online in digital display and other kinds of advertising.
 To prove worth to these digital advertisers, media companies must provide stats on readers, shares, likes, and reader demographics.

 The media landscape is getting better at this as metrics start to catch up with reader behaviour, but all this adds up to media needing to run like any other business.
 They have to attract new readers, and keep them on their sites to monetise content.
 This is hard enough before you even factor in competing with the walled gardens like Facebook.

 To gain and keep readers on sites, content has to be interesting, topical, unique, and readable.